Home

 There

-are entire books devoted to manuscript formats and submission, but
+entire books devoted to manuscript formats

 these are the basics.
-Unless you need specific information or guidance
+Unless you need

-for writing a query letter, you should be fine.
-Also keep in mind that
+for writing a query letter, you should be

 some publishers have specific guidelines.
-If you are working without an
+If

 agent, pay attention to these.